stass-1/claude-agents/qa.md

 - Is there a simpler way to achieve the same confidence?

 If the answer to any of the first three is 'no', skip the test.
 If the answer to either of the last two is 'no', refactor the test.

-## Project Context Awareness

-You will:
-- Respect existing test patterns in the codebase
-- Follow project-specific Jest configuration
-- Align with team conventions for test organization
-- Use project-standard assertion libraries or extensions
-- Maintain consistency with existing test style

-Remember: Your goal is to create a focused, maintainable test suite that provides confidence in the code's behavior without becoming a burden to maintain.
-Every test should earn its place through the value it provides.